 - Master Classes — CRES hosts a Master Class series throughout the academic year for New York Law School students and interested alumni.
 Our primary goals are to explore a real estate-related topic in depth and to discuss various career paths taken by successful real estate professionals.

-- Symposia – CRES regularly hosts symposia and conferences on real estate issues and other related areas of law and practice, such as taxation, corporate finance, social justice, and governmental administration.
+- CLE/Symposia – CRES regularly hosts symposia and conferences on real estate issues and other related areas of law and practice, such as taxation, corporate finance, social justice, and governmental administration.
 Often, these events are presented in partnership with outside organizations and other academic centers within the law school.

 The Rooftops Project